The structure of the double discriminant

-In this section we address the striking factorization patterns of the double discriminant mentioned in Conjecture \ref{conj:DDnk_fzn_intro}: the presence of large powers $A_{n,k}^3$ and $B_{n,k}^2$ to prove Theorem \ref{thm:factorization-nonzero-k}.
+In this section we prove the striking factorization patterns of the double discriminant in terms of the powers $A_{n,k}^3$ and $B_{n,k}^2$ to prove Theorem \ref{thm:factorization-nonzero-k}.
 While it may be possible to derive the square-fullness of $DD_{n,k}$ from the work of Lazard--McCallum (\cite[Theorem 1]{LM09}, which in turn is a corollary of Bus{\'e}--Mourrain \cite[Theorem 6.8]{BM09}), this approach appears both technical and less natural from a number-theoretic perspective.
 In particular, Lazard--McCallum give a factorization

 of the double discriminant of a general bivariate polynomial $f = f(x,y)$.
 Here the symbol ``$\sim$'' means that either both sides are $0$, or they have the same irreducible factors.
 Moreover, the irreducible factors of $QQ^\infty$ and of $RR^\infty$ appear with multiplicities at least $2$ and $3$, respectively.
 If we can show that $P = P^\infty = S = 1$, then we can deduce that any irreducible factor of $DD_{n,k}$ appears to an exponent of at least $2$.
-We have not pursued this tactic here, partly because of difficulties in explicitly computing the elimination ideals in \cite{LM09} as well as desiring a more explicit factorization, we approached the question from scratch to use algebraic (and number-theoretic) techniques.
+Due to difficulties in explicitly computing the elimination ideals in \cite{LM09} as well as desiring a more explicit factorization, we approached the question from scratch to use algebraic (and number-theoretic) techniques.
 This lets us provide insight on the factors in our factorization.